 When did you start Aikido and why?

-I started training at the age of 23.
-At that time I was working for myself as a motor mechanic, I was married, and I had very little time to spare.
-But I wanted to get fit — I had not done any sports activity since I was at school, and then I only enjoyed cross-country running.
+I started training at 23.
+At that time working for myself as a motor mechanic and married, I had very little time to spare, but want to get fit — I had not done any sports activity since at school, then I only enjoyed cross-country running.
 I knew that even though I was a busy person in my daily life, it was not getting me fit.

-My Aikido journey began at an evening class for beginners at a secondary modern school.
-It was once a week.
-I remember turning up in jeans and a tee shirt; the wrong clothing, but how did I know you had to move in positions which meant that flexible clothing would be required?
-I thought you just went along, they showed you how to handle yourself, and you did it.
-I was under the same impression as a lot of people, thinking it would only take twelve weeks to learn because that was the duration of the evening classes.
+My Aikido journey began on an evening class for beginners at a secondary modern school once a week, turning up in jeans and tee-shirt; the wrong clothing, but how did I know you had to move in positions which meant flexible clothing would be required?
+I thought you went along, they showed you how to handle yourself, and you did it.
+I was under the same impression as a lot of people, thinking it would only take twelve weeks to learn because that was the duration of the classes.
 Wow, was I wrong!
-After 35 years of training, and still learning, I must have been mad to start.
+After 47 years of training, and still learning, I must have been mad to start.
 Or was I?

 Definitely “not mad”, because of what it has given me.